Viola Loves in the Land of Terror

 Viola and Marge are shouting.
-None the three young women notice people who stare at them.
+None the three young women notice people are staring.

 “Gholston Hall, what a barn!”

-"It sure is.
-Poor Billy was kicking the stalls all night.
-Every filly of the Dancing Set, and every other set, had her turn with that hot buck.
+“It sure is, and Poor Billy was kicking the stalls all night!
+Every Dancing Set filly, and any female with legs, had her turn with that hot buck.
 Good thing guns were checked at the door.
 Plenty of chaperons watching every corner, door and hidey hole.
-They had to set Billy straight once or twice.
 They didn't throw him out.
-Guess they felt sorry for Billy."
+Guess they felt sorry for Poor Billy.”